Today's Viewpoint: A MarshBerry Publication

 Insurance brokerages often have ownership structures with multiple partners, including family-owned operations and multi-generational leadership.
 While having multiple partners can bring a variety of strengths that can help drive growth – this structure needs to be supported by strategic planning and a framework around equity structure to prevent dysfunctional dynamics between partners that can hurt the firm.

 Equity typically represents capital investment and ownership in a company and is not directly tied to value from labor.
 However, splitting ownership solely based on initial investments cannot guarantee perceived fairness over time.
-If you establish a ground rules agreement at the outset to ensure fair and effective conflict resolution and fair updates around ownership, it can help solve challenges down the road where the lines between equity shareholders and key revenue drivers can blur.
+Establish a ground rules agreement at the outset to ensure fair and effective conflict resolution and fair updates around ownership.
+It can help solve challenges down the road where the lines between equity shareholders and key revenue drivers can blur.

 Firms without plans for managing partnership equity face potential issues